tkiviniemi/HSL_Citybikes/README.md

   - <https://www.dropbox.com/scl/fo/8s5h7cmy3jik1e8ws1wvq/h?dl=0&rlkey=33cebithff08993fk0wi9m8a0>
 - Place `station_data.csv` and `journey_data.csv` files into `db` folder (the one in the root folder, not in the backend folder)

-### Running the database
+### Running the database and the backend

 - Make sure your Docker Desktop is running
-- Run `docker compose up -d` in the project root folder to start the database

-### Running the backend

-- Go to the backend folder
-- Run `npm install` in the backend folder
 - Create a `.env` file in the backend folder for enviroment variables with the next lines (_I am aware I shouldn't give secrets this way but since the whole app is ran locally and none of the secrets are anything special, I think it's OK._):
   ```
   PORT=3000
-  DATABASE_URL="postgresql://postgres:postgres@localhost:5432/hsl_citybikes?schema=citybikes_schema"
+  DATABASE_URL="postgresql://postgres:postgres@db:5432/hsl_citybikes?schema=citybikes_schema"
   CORS_ORIGIN=http://localhost:5173
   ```
-- Run `npm run dev` in the backend folder
+- Run `docker compose up -d` in the project root folder to start the database and the backend

 ### Running the frontend